mdn/content/files/en-us/mozilla/add-ons/webextensions/api/declarativenetrequest/testmatchoutcome/index.md

     - `initiator` {{optional_inline}}
       - : A `string`.
 The initiator URL (if any) for the hypothetical request.
     - `method` {{optional_inline}}
-      - : {A `string`.
-The ttandard HTTP method of the hypothetical request.
+      - : A `string`.
+The standard HTTP method of the hypothetical request.
 Defaults to `"get"` for HTTP requests and is ignored for non-HTTP requests.
     - `tabId` {{optional_inline}}
       - : A `number`.
 The ID of the tab the hypothetical request takes place in.
 Does not need to correspond to a real tab ID.
 Default is `-1`, meaning that the request isn't related to a tab.
     - `type`